CellMap logo

 Post-process model predictions#

 After making predictions on the test data, you may want to post-process the predictions to improve the results.
-An example script for post-processing is provided in the examples directory, named postprocess.py and is annotated for clarity.
+Example scripts for post-processing are provided in the examples directory, named process_2D.py and process_3D.py.
+They are annotated for clarity.
+You can run one such script by running the following on the command line:

 Submit your final predictions#